Dutch firm Brocacef to buy rival's pharmacies, units

 “Brocacef is responding to developments in the market, with the aim of making healthcare affordable and accessible,” said Peter de Jong, Brocacef’s chief executive.
 “Economies of scale will make possible further investments.”

-Brocacef, with 2,200 employees, is owned by German medical suppliers Phoenix Group and Celesio CLSGn.DE which have a combined 70,000 employees.
+Brocacef, with 2,200 employees, is owned by German medical suppliers Phoenix Group and Celesio which have a combined 70,000 employees.
+(Reporting by Thomas Escritt; editing by Jason Neely)